Warrior: Allison Carr

 HSCT: 2014/15, Northwestern Memorial, Chicago IL

 To what extent do your doctors have your best interest in mind?
-Does the medical community you depend on have accurate information about HSCT?
+Does the medical community you depend on even have accurate information about HSCT?

 After suffering symptoms without a diagnosis for twenty years, Allison felt completely ignored by her medical community.
 As a busy mom in a busy career with a busy life, Allison didn’t find much time for her diagnosis of multiple sclerosis, let alone the frightening side effects of pharmaceuticals.
 Despite the opinions of multiple doctors, when family friends connected her to the possibility of HSCT in a clinical trial, she did her research and pursued HSCT without hesitation.